Risk-Sharing, Investment, and Asset Prices According to Cournot and Arrow-Debreu

 Date Written: August 7, 2019

-We provide a framework for analyzing how large traders with price impact (such as banks) affect risk-sharing, capital allocation, and asset prices in a production economy with complete security markets.
-The central mechanism is that privately-optimal quantity distortions raise the cost of insuring idiosyncratic risk.
-This has effects consistent with recent macroeconomic trends: aggregate investment falls relative to the competitive benchmark, there is cross-sectional capital misallocation that lowers TFP, and the risk-free rate and the risk premium may both be compressed.
-Price impact is particularly distortionary when idiosyncratic risk is high, such as in recessions, and the exertion of market power can induce unexploited arbitrage opportunities.
-Distortions are strategic complements among sellers, but substitutes among buyers, generating upward pressure on asset prices.
-We provide a numerical illustration based on empirical measures of price impact.
+We provide a tractable framework for analyzing how large traders with price impact affect risk-sharing, capital allocation, and asset prices in a production economy with complete security markets.
+Our approach offers a novel characterization of strategic interactions under non-linear price impact, and provides simple formulas for measuring the welfare cost of strategic trading.
+The central economic mechanism is that privately-optimal quantity distortions raise the cost of insuring idiosyncratic risk, giving rise to a novel strategic externality.
+This has real effects consistent with recent macroeconomic trends: aggregate investment falls relative to the competitive benchmark, there is cross-sectional misallocation that lowers TFP, and there is a simultaneous compression of the risk-free rate and the risk premium.
+Comparative statics show price impact is particularly distortionary when idiosyncratic risk is high and risk attitudes are dispersed, as in recessions.

 Keywords: risk-sharing, market power, asset prices, investment, productivity, financial intermediaries, concentrated financial markets, price impact,